Node-In-Layers/nil-core/README.md

 # The Primary Layers

-There are four primary layers in any system, and these are the layers that Node In Layers comes out of the box with.
+Node In Layers comes with 5 layers out of the box (but more can be created).
 They are the following:

 - Globals
 - Services